Employer Branding and How It Can Attract Quality Candidates

 1. Make sure your information is updated.

-If someone is looking up your company online, be it your website or social media channels, is all of the information current?
+If someone is looking up your company online, be it your website or social media channels, is the information current?
 Is all of your career information correct?
 Does everything available to the public reflect the image you want to portray?

-Is your website easy to navigate and succinctly conveys the essence of your brand?
+Is your website easy to navigate and concisely conveys the essence of your brand?
 Understand that the longer it takes for people to get your message, the more likely you are to lose them.

 How is your company culture communicated to someone who is just stumbling on your page for the first time?
 Continue updating it as you evolve!